Vrnjačka Banja: Demographics

-According to the last official census done in 2011, the municipality of Vrnjačka Banja has 27,527 inhabitants.
-Population density on the territory of the municipality is 115.2 inhabitants per square kilometer.
+According to the census done in 2011, the municipality of Vrnjačka Banja had 27,527 inhabitants.
+Population density on the territory of the municipality was 115.2 inhabitants per square kilometer.

 Ethnic groups

 Most of its population are ethnic Serbs (96.2%) and 36.6% of the municipality’s population is urban.
 The ethnic composition of the municipality:

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Tourism

 Situated in a great park full of trees with particularly charming houses, Vrnjačka Banja is the most celebrated and most popular spa town of Serbia and at same time, a very attractive recreation center.
 Surrounding Vrnjačka Banja are UNESCO protected medieval buildings.
 Other nearby landmarks include the first court of the Serbian Archbishop, the Žiča Monastery and Sopoćani Monastery which both date back to the thirteenth century and the twelfth century Studenica Monastery all of which are located in Ibar River Valley.

 It owes its reputation to its therapeutic effects known already to the Roman troops in the second century AD.
 It was upgraded by the Czech Baron Herder in 1835 after Prince Miloš Obrenović wanted it to be like Karlovy Vary, it has since received people from all of southern Europe, who came to rest or for treatment.
 Summers are pleasant, and the winter is mild.
 Natural springs can be found on five mineral water sources well positioned in the park.
 The warm water (36 degrees Celsius) is ideal for massage and cool (17 degrees Celsius) sufficiently reviving.

 There are seven mineral springs +1 Legend in Vrnjačka Banja, from which first four are used for medical treatment: